 Criterion 6.10.
-Management Units containing plantations that were established on areas converted from natural forest after November 1994 shall not qualify for certification, except where:
+Management Units containing plantations that were established on areas converted from natural forest

 - a) Clear and sufficient evidence is provided that The Organization was not directly or indirectly responsible for the conversion, or - b) The conversion affected a very limited portion of the area of the Management Unit and is producing clear, substantial, additional, secure long-term conservation benefits in the Management Unit.
 (C10.9 P&C V4)